orjangj/neotest-ctest/README.md

     `<dir>/<config>/CTestTestfile.cmake`.
   - For multi-config projects, the first CTest enabled configuration found will be selected.
-- Currently, framework tests are only detected if the system lib include pattern is used, such as `#include <gtest/gtest.h>` as opposed to `#include "gtest/gtest.h"`.
 - Some of the frameworks, such as `catch2` and `doctest`, enumerates test case names interchangeably.
 This makes it impossible for neotest-ctest to reliably map them to neotest positions.
 Please ensure that test case names are uniquely